 - I lacked emotional companionship.
 My marriage was declining and I had no close friends.

-- I lacked quality mental health care.
-I was not seeing a therapist and did not commit to finding a good psychiatrist or psychiatric nurse practitioner.
-The ones I saw were aggressively changing my meds, putting me at higher risk for harmful side effects.
+- I did not have quality mental health care.
+I was not seeing a therapist nor a good psychiatrist.
+The one I had was aggressively changing my meds, putting me at higher risk for harmful side effects.

 - I was pouring out spiritual advice without devoting time to be filled by the Holy Spirit.